asreview/asreview/docs/source/installation.rst

 Installation
 ============

 Welcome to the ASReview installation guide.
-Set up ASReview with ease on any platform and start your automated literature review.
+Set up ASReview on your preferred platform and begin your AI-aided systematic review with ease.

-See the :ref:`Local Installation <local-installation>` section for details on installing ASReview locally.
-Refer to the :ref:`Docker Installation
-<docker-installation>` section for instructions on deploying ASReview with
-Docker.
-For server deployment, consult the :ref:`Server Installation
+For local installation details, see the :ref:`Local Installation
+<local-installation>` section.
+For Docker deployment instructions, refer to
-<server-installation>` section.
-Each method offering full feature support
-across Windows, macOS, and Linux.
+the :ref:`Docker Installation <docker-installation>` section.
+Consult the :ref:`Server Installation <server-installation>` section for server deployment guidelines.
+Each installation method offers full feature support across Windows, macOS, and Linux platforms.

 .. list-table::
    :header-rows: 1